 The Water Lab at Elsinore harbour

-There are a fantastic animal and plant life in the Sound, and in The Water Laboratory at Elsinore harbour, you will get the opportunity to see and feel a small part of the Sound.
+There is fantastic animal and plant life in the Sound, and in The Water Laboratory at Elsinore harbour, you will get the opportunity to see and feel a small part of the Sound.
 Here you can get very close to the unique fish and wildlife in the Sound and see the fascinating habitats of the Sound.
 Try The Water Lab and get closer and examine life under the sea.

 Porpoise-safari on the Sound

 In Elsinore, you can come out on the Sound and experience Denmark's smallest whale up close.
 The population of porpoises has multiplied over the last 20-30 years and they thrive in the Sound, where there is plenty of food for the small whales.
-At Øresundsakvariet’s safari-tours in 2019, guests saw porpoises on all the tours.
+At Øresundsakvariet’s safari tours in 2019, guests saw porpoises on all the tours.

 Private safari on the Sound

 Take friends, family or colleagues on a safari and experience Denmark's smallest whale, or scout for the large Atlantic tuna that has returned to the Sound after decades of absence.
 There is room for 12 people on the boat

 Øresundsakvariet is the protector of the Sound